NMmajik/FlutterBlocConcepts/README.md

-# #3 - Flutter BLoC Concepts - BlocProvider, BlocBuilder, BlocListener & More
+# Flutter BLoC Concepts - BlocProvider, BlocBuilder, BlocListener

-This project contains the files I used into #3 - Flutter BLoC Concepts video on Flutterly YouTube Channel.
+These concepts are base on Counter App